 - An overgrowth of skin cells results in excess skin cells near the opening of the pore.
 The abundance of skin cells causes the top portion of the pore to narrow, which encourages clogging.

-- An overgrowth of the bacteria, Propionibacterium acnes (P. acnes), can worsen the inflammation of an acne lesion.
-P. acnes resides in the skin of people with and without acne and obtains its nutrients from sebum.
-When there is an excessive amount of sebum, however, P. acnes begins to overgrow, which produces an overabundance of byproducts of bacterial growth.
+- An overgrowth of the bacteria, Cutibacterium acnes (C. acnes), can worsen the inflammation of an acne lesion.
+C. acnes resides in the skin of people with and without acne and obtains its nutrients from sebum.
+When there is an excessive amount of sebum, however, C. acnes begins to overgrow, which produces an overabundance of byproducts of bacterial growth.
 These byproducts include proteins called proteases, hyaluronidases, and molecules called chemotactic factors.
 They are pro-inflammatory, meaning that they stimulate the immune system to respond and cause immune-cells to travel to the acne lesion.
 This worsens the inflammation characteristic of the acne lesion.1,2

 Although acne researchers understand that these factors play a role in the development of acne, they do not know which factor leads to the next and ultimately creates an acne lesion.
 However, researchers have been able to sketch out the main steps of acne lesion development.
 Let's have a close look.